rahulrama/cybersource-oauth-samples-node/README.md

 ### Merchant Authentication & Authorization.

-The merchant will authenticate and the authorize your application to connect with their CyberSource account.
+The merchant will authenticate and the authorize your application to connect with their Cybersource account.

 ![OAuth Screenshots](screenshots/oauth-sample-authenticate.png "Screenshot showing the merchant interaction of the OAuth flow.")
 ![OAuth Screenshots](screenshots/oauth-sample-authorize.png "Screenshot showing the merchant interaction of the OAuth flow.")

 ### Step 2.
 Retrieve an access token.
-Call the CyberSource /tokens endpoint with your credentials, plus the authorization code returned from Step 1.
+Call the Cybersource /tokens endpoint with your credentials, plus the authorization code returned from Step 1.

 From our sample this is https://github.com/CyberSource/cybersource-oauth-samples-node/blob/master/app.js /authorize

 ![OAuth Screenshots](screenshots/oauth-sample-step2.png "Screenshot showing the OAuth access token.")

 ### Step 3.
-Call any of the approved APIs on behalf of your user, with the CyberSource access token.
+Call any of the approved APIs on behalf of your user, with the Cybersource access token.

 From our sample this is https://github.com/CyberSource/cybersource-oauth-samples-node/blob/master/app.js /apicall